Jenniker07/Jenniker07/README.md

 _______________________________________________________________________________
 👥I like working in a group

-📉But my C# level is currantly realy low because I'm learning
+📉But my C# level is currently really low because I'm learning
 _______________________________________________________________________________
 Thank you for visiting my GitHub profile! 🌟
 <!---